.png)

 …you’re likely dealing with active roof water intrusion.

-Titus Restoration offers comprehensive attic water damage restoration in Rochester and surrounding areas.
+Titus Contracting offers comprehensive attic water damage restoration in Rochester and surrounding areas.
 We not only remove and replace damaged insulation—we also locate the source of the leak and help seal your attic from future moisture threats.

 If your ceiling feels soft to the touch or shows signs of sagging, that’s a serious concern.
 These soft spots often mean that water has pooled above, weakening the drywall or plaster and placing stress on the ceiling structure.
 Left unaddressed, these areas can collapse—posing both a safety hazard and a major repair bill.